sdclibbery/Esp32DmxSpiController/README.md

 ## TODO
 ### SOFTWARE
-* plotScroll lineScroll DO NOT MAKE SENSE because they plot with 1.0f and never darken anything
- * Have to remove and replace with:
 * Want a mode to draw at end, with palette draw control, scrolling, and fixed fade (ticker/matrix mode)
+ * TickerStart, TickerEnd, TickerMid, TickerEnds
 * Fizzle fade modes
 * EndsGradient and EndsFade: opposite of mid
 * Fade range: no point going to zero fade time, might want to go to more than 1s?